dlongodev/my-sugr-pet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MySugrPet is an insulin tracking application for pets with diabetes.
 If you have a diabetic pet, you know keeping track of the date, time, dosage and injection location is not an easy task.
 This tracker is simple but extremely helpful to make sure you are doing the right thing for your pet to stay healthy.
 Keep track, make changes, print your records to show your vet are a few of the many benefits of MySugrPet!

 [![Product Name Screen Shot][product-screenshot]](https://dlongodev.github.pages.io/my-sugr-pet)